inovex/elements/doc/contributing/01-high-level-overview.md

 Stencil is a compiler for building fast web apps using Web Components.

 Stencil combines the best concepts of the most popular frontend frameworks into a compile-time rather than run-time tool.
-Stencil takes TypeScript, JSX, a tiny virtual DOM layer, efficient one-way data binding, an asynchronous rendering pipeline (similar to React Fiber), and lazy-loading out of the box, and generates 100% standards-based Web Components that run in any browser supporting the Custom Elements v1 spec.
+Stencil takes TypeScript, JSX, a tiny virtual DOM layer, efficient one-way data binding, an asynchronous rendering pipeline (similar to React Fiber), and lazy-loading out of the box to generate 100% standards-based Web Components that run in any browser supporting the Custom Elements v1 spec.

-Stencil components are just Web Components, so they work in any major framework or with no framework at all.
+Stencil components are basic Web Components which makes them work in any major framework as well as completely on their own without any additional framework.

 #### Google Material Design Components for the Web

 We use [Googles Material Design Components for the Web](https://github.com/material-components/material-components-web/) to speed up the development.
 This is also a good foundation as the major functionality is already implemented.
 We often only need to tweak and change some bits to achieve the desired behaviour.

 Each component is published on npm as a separate package.
 Thus, in theory, we can upgrade the components independently and use different versions of the underlying packages.
 The repository is structured in a nice way with each component having its own README.
 You can find the [list of all MDC components in the GitHub repo](https://github.com/material-components/material-components-web/blob/master/packages).
 It feels a bit like back in the days when the [Twitter Bootstrap](https://getbootstrap.com/) framework was released.
-You open the documentation, copy a piece of HTML markup into your template and import the required SASS mixins into your sass Stylesheet and only modify the parts you want to make dynamic.
+You open the documentation, copy a piece of HTML markup into your template, import the required SASS mixins into your sass Stylesheet, and only modify the parts you want to make dynamic.

 When creating a new element, always check for a respective material design implementation.
 We loosely follow these rules: